 What is Megalencephalic Leukoencephalopathy with subcortical Cysts (MLC)?

 Megalencephalic Leukoencephalopathy with subcortical Cysts (MLC) is a genetic disorder that affects the nervous system and causes neurologic symptoms.
-It usually affects children in the first year of life.
+It usually presents in children in the first year of life.
 Most patients have the classic disease type, which tends to be progressive, meaning symptoms worsen over time.
-In some children with MLC, improvement in neurologic symptoms occur; this type is called the improving disease type.
+In a subset of patients with MLC, improvement of neurologic symptoms occur; this type is called the improving disease type.

 What are the symptoms of MLC?

 In most patients, the first symptom is an increase in head circumference in the first year of life.
-Patients can have a delayed development and may subsequently show neurological deterioration Symptoms may include the following:
+Patients often have a mildly delayed initial motor development with subsequent slow neurological deterioration.
+Symptoms may include the following:

 - Macrocephaly: an abnormally large head